oxalica/rust-overlay/README.md

 It also works well with [Nix Flakes](https://nixos.wiki/wiki/Flakes).

 - The toolchain hashes are auto-updated daily using GitHub Actions.
-- Current oldest supported version is stable 1.29.0 and nightly 2018-09-13 (which is randomly chosen).
+- Current oldest supported version is stable 1.29.0 and beta/nightly 2018-09-13
+  (which are randomly chosen).

 ## Use as a classic Nix overlay